 To run the Profit & Loss report:

 The Balance Sheet summarizes your company's financial position.
-It shows the value of a company's assets, liabilities, and equity.
-It is called a balance sheet because the assets must always equal the sum of the liabilities and equities.
+It shows the value of a company's assets less its liabilities and equity.
+It is called a balance sheet because the assets must always equal (or balance) the sum of the liabilities and equities.

 To run the Balance Sheet:

 The Statement of Cash Flows is also known as: